chayhere/Data-Analytics/Portfolio/HandWashParadox/README.md

 ## Impact
-- Showed that maternal mortality dropped from ~10% to ~2% after handwashing, saving an estimated 523 lives, showing the real-world effect of data-driven insights.
+- Showed that **maternal mortality dropped from ~10% to ~2%** after handwashing, **saving an estimated 523 lives**, showing the real-world effect of data-driven insights.

 ## Tools / Skills Used